COINtoolbox/ActSNClass/docs/learn_loop.rst

           [0.398, 0.602],
           [0.396, 0.604]])

-..
-If you wish to start from scratch, just set the `initial_training=N` where `N` is the number of objects in you want in the initial training.
+.. hint:: If you wish to start from scratch, just set the `initial_training=N` where `N` is the number of objects in you want in the initial training.
 The code will then randomly select `N` objects from the entire sample as the initial training sample.
 It will also impose that at least half of them are SNe Ias.

 For a binary classification, the  output from the classifier for each object (line) is presented as a pair of floats, the first column corresponding to the probability of the given object being a Ia and the second column its complement.